 A design can already be professional by merely selecting proper images.
-However, for minimalist graphic design, photos should be used rarely.
-If some photos are used, then each one should be chosen carefully.
+However, for minimalist graphic Design, photos should be used rarely.
+If some images are used, then each one should be chosen carefully.

-Because minimalist design has so fewer points, typography will make it stand out and show lots of attention.
-So get creative with your font, make it legible.
+Because minimalist Design has fewer points, typography will make it stand out and show lots of attention.
+So get creative with your font.
+Make it legible.
 And keep it down to one or two font types.
 Minimalist design can be successful with only two font types and well-selected typography.

 Since the text is one of the elements in minimalist space, it becomes more valuable as a graphic element.
 Let’s have a look at the typography used in iOS 14.
 Apple provides two typefaces, San Francisco and New York.
 Both typefaces can create a visual hierarchy with proper sizes.
 We can see that Steve Jobs never betrays himself from minimalism.

-Traditionally, minimalist designs are based on a soften colour spectrum or consisting of three colours.
-Another tactic is the use of grey shade, and another colour tone can highlight critical detail.
-This color can also be a signalling colour.
+Traditionally, minimalist designs are based on a soft color spectrum or consist of three colors.
+Another tactic is the use of grey shade, and another color tone can highlight critical detail.
+This color can also be a signaling color.

-Icons are useful elements that most designers use every day, from app icons, toolbar icons, CTA buttons, and symbols.
+Icons are valuable elements that most designers use every day, from app icons, toolbar icons, CTA buttons, and symbols.
+They can improve accessibility, replace the amount of text, and guide users around the information visually.
 What is more, icons can be used in the world of minimalism as well.
-They can improve accessibility, replace the amount of text, and guide users around the information visually.

-Please have a look at how this website theme above by Avenir Clinic combines the icons around the page to navigate the information and explain their services.
+Would you please look at how this website theme above by Avenir Clinic combines the icons around the page to navigate the information and explain their services?

+Here is what we call minimalism.
 When everything is bare, white space is left around a graphic object.
-Here is what we call about minimalism.
 Otherwise, when a room has adequate white space, we will get a calming and relaxing feeling.
-It brings peacefulness to our mind.
+It brings peacefulness to our minds.

-Having the bare space can guide the viewer’s attention specifically through minimalist graphic design.
-Some designers think that the empty space is also part of elements like the contents, the images, the icons and the fonts.
+Having the bare space can guide the viewer’s attention, specifically through minimalist graphic design.
+Some designers think that the area is also part of elements like the contents, the images, the icons, and the fonts.
 Moreover, this element can be more important to choose the proper graphic precisely.

 Minimalist graphic design in presentation templates

 Choosing the best PowerPoint design to wow our audience can be a difficult task.
-Here the minimalist PowerPoint templates come with ease to convey our message concisely and remove any clutter as well.
-To know the versatility of minimalist graphic design, now you must explore this trend within our minimalist PowerPoint presentation to start your business.
+To know the versatility of minimalist graphic Design, now you must explore this trend within our minimalist PowerPoint presentation to start your business.
+Here the minimalist PowerPoint templates come with ease to convey our message concisely and remove any clutter.